-3. Click Display On in the upper-right corner of the Measurement Setup Control Window (see page 274) to turn the measurement display on and off.
+3. Click Display On in the upper-right corner of the Measurement Setup Control Window to turn the measurement display on and off.

 Measurements are updated approximately three times a second, or less for long record lengths.
 Measurements are calculated after each acquisition.
 You can display up to eight automatic measurements.